 Symptoms of a flare-up include:

-- Increased mucus that may be thicker and darker in color
+- increased amounts of mucus that may be thicker and darker in color than usual

-Certain medications, as well as exposure to pollutants or irritants, can cause exacerbations.
-People who smoke also have more exacerbations than those who do not.
+Certain medications and exposure to pollutants or irritants can also cause exacerbations.
+People who smoke tend to have more exacerbations than those who do not.